-4 Other popular bank accounts Savings accounts – It used to be that most people kept their money in savings accounts that generated interest of 3%, 5%, or more.
-But with today's low interest rates, many people just keep their money in a checking account, or they invest their money in mutual funds, stocks, and/or bonds.
-Certificate of Deposit (CD)– Sold by banks, certificates of deposit pay a slightly higher interest rate than a traditional savings account.
+4 Other popular bank accounts u Savings account– It used to be that most people kept their money in a savings account that generated interest of 3%, 5%, or more.
+But with today's low interest rates, many people keep their “spending money” in a checking account, and invest any additional money in CDs, mutual funds, stocks, and/or bonds. u Certificate of Deposit (CD)– Sold by banks, CDs pay a slightly higher interest rate than a traditional savings account.
 When you purchase a CD, you agree to keep your money in the bank for a specific period of time (usually one month to five years).
-At the end of the term, your money is returned to you with inter- est. If you want to withdraw your money early, you pay a hefty fee.
-Banking is big business.
-Banks are in business to make money, which they do in part by charging their customers fees on their accounts, and interest on their loans. u Bank fees These are just a few examples of the many fees banks charge: u ATM fees u Minimum balance fees u Overdraft fees u Lost debit card fees Financially literate customers do everything they can to avoid or minimize bank fees. u Loans Banks use their customers’ money to issue loans—loans to individuals (e.g., college loans, car loans, real estate loans) and loans to companies (business loans).
-Banks, of course, make a profit from the interest on these loans.
-Here’s something you should understand about interest...
-You pay interest when you take out a loan, and you receive interest when you have an “interest-bearing account,” such as a savings account.
-But here’s the thing—the interest you are charged on the loans you take out (e.g., college or auto loan) is always higher than the interest you receive on your interest-bearing accounts (e.g., savings accounts).
-That's how banks make a profit.
+At the end of the term, your money is returned to you with interest.
+If you want to withdraw your money early, there’s a hefty penalty.
+Banking is big business Banks are in business to make money.
+They do this, in part, by charging their customers fees on their accounts and interest on their loans. u Bank fees These are just a few examples of the many fees banks charge: u ATM fees u Minimum balance fees u Overdraft fees u Lost debit card fees Financially literate customers do everything they can to avoid or minimize bank fees. u Loans Banks use their customers’ money to make loans—loans to individuals (e.g., college loans, car loans, real estate loans) and loans to companies (business loans).
+Banks make substantial profits from the interest on these loans.
+Here’s something to understand about interest...
+You pay interest when you take out a loan, and you receive interest when you have an “interest-bearing account,” such as a savings ac- count or CD.
+But here’s the thing—the interest you’re charged on the loans you take out (e.g., college or auto loan) is always higher than the interest you receive on your interest-bearing accounts (e.g., CDs, savings accounts).
+This is how banks make a profit.